Richfield, Wisconsin: Education

+Most portions are in the Holy Hill Area School District and the Hartford Union High School District.
+Portions of Richfield to the north and northwest are in the Slinger School District, a K-12 school district.
+Portions of Richfield to the northeast and southeast are in the Germantown School District, another K-12 school district.

-Richfield is served by both the Holy Hill Area School District and the Germantown School District.
-The Holy Hill Area School District consists of Friess Lake Elementary School and Richfield Middle School.
-The district is part of the Hartford Union High School District.
-Amy Belle Elementary School is located in the southeast portion of the village, and that is part of the Germantown School District.
+The Holy Hill Area School District includes Friess Lake Elementary School and Richfield Middle School.
+Amy Belle Elementary School, located in the southeast portion of the village, is part of the Germantown School District.

-Transportation

-The Riteway Bus Service has their headquarters in Richfield.

-The former Milwaukee Road line between Milwaukee and Oshkosh serves Richfield.